Check out our promotions! Read More

 • The heat pump could be running its defrost cycle when you feel the cool air.
 The defrost cycle typically runs for about 10 to 15 minutes – wait it out to see if heat returns in the next half hour or so.

 If it seems like your heat pump is running around the clock, it may seem like there’s an issue to worry about.
 However, it can be normal for your heat pump to run for long periods – especially if outdoor temperatures are very cold.
-There are some issues that can contribute to a heat pump running longer than it needs to:
+There are some issues that can contribute to a heat pump running longer than it needs to.
+Learn more about why your heat pump is not heating effectively:

 • Dirty air filters can restrict airflow through the system, forcing your heat pump to run for longer periods to supply the home with enough heating.
 Check the filter, and replace it with a fresh one if you find the filter is dirty and covered in contaminants.